gemplank/kapow-boilerplate/kapow-skeleton/.github/PULL_REQUEST_TEMPLATE.md

 **Make sure that this pull request is raised against `master` branch, and that you assign someone to carry out a Technical Review of the code within it.
-Also, assign the pull request to the Triage project and add any appropriate milestones or labels.**
+Also, assign the pull request to the Triage project and add any appropriate milestones or labels.
+Finally, ensure that are plugins that are deployed to `staging` or `review` are then activated.**

 ## Description